zaschiff/CompleteWebDeveloperBootcamp/README.md

 A set of problesm to practice using the while loop ina  form of code repetition.

 ## Unit 12: Javascript Basics - Functions

 This section covers on function declaration and function expression.
 The three fies are possible solutions to solving the exercises Colt gives in the lecture video.
 I did not reate html files to accompany these.
 I ran them in my computer's terminal using node.js.

+## Unit 13: javascript Basics - Arrays

+This unit covers arrays in javascript and manipulating them.
+There are two folders that I created in this section.
+One is the folder that contains all the javascript for the exercise problems that Colt assigns in this section.
+Again run using node.js in the terminal so no accompanying html files or css.
+The other is the code along for the todo list project which builds a simple todo list that prints and functions more through the console but takes input through prompts on the html page.

+### Array Problem set

+Folder containung the exercise problems from this section.

+### Todo List Code along

+The todo list code along project.

+### Unit 14: Javascript Basics: Objects

+This section covers the object, and how to code them into javascript.
+This is the very basic start of object oriented programming but OOP is the not the focus of the section.
+Just the idea of an object. how to access data inside, manipulate the data inside, and assign methods to the object.

+### movieDatabase.js

+The solitary file in the folder.
+This is the one exercise that Colt assigns that we need to code.
+In this file, we build an array of movie objects which consist of a title, rating, and a boolean value of being watched.
+We then loop through the array and access the individual elements and print out some dialogue.
+Again run through node.js in the terminal so no additional files were created.